hadinatajenta/hadinatajenta/README.md

 ## 🌱 I’m currently learning

-- Advanced concepts in Full Stack Web Development
+- Advanced concepts in Full Stack Development
-- Latest trends in web technologies and frameworks
+- Latest trends in technologies and frameworks

 ## 💞️ I’m looking to collaborate on ...

-- Web development projects that require expertise in Laravel, ReactJS, or any of the mentioned technologies
+- Software development projects that require expertise in Laravel,Lumen, Livewire, ReactJS, NodeJS, React Native  or any of the mentioned technologies
 - Projects focusing on innovative web solutions and user experience

 ## 📫 How to reach me ...